ec-rilo/Shopify-Frontend-Developer-Intern-Challenge/README.md

 But back to the project!
 I really wanted to push the scope of this project and not just tackle the bare minimums.
 So I took the bare minimums and expanded on it with some extra features.
 And of course a gorgeous UI to wrap it up!

-Ultimately I really wanted to showoff my front-end skills and I hope This project shows that.
+Ultimately I really wanted to showoff my front-end skills and I hope this project shows that.

 If you want to take a deep dive of what my thought process was throughout the project take a look at my journal entries!
 They can all be found on this [document in Notion](https://bow-mall-4ed.notion.site/Shopify-FEC-Journal-7b7e0e1b147647d6a8843284d7705554).